GBP/JPY analysis: Decline likely to continue

 GBP/JPY

-The British Pound declined by 60 pips or 0.39% against the Japanese Yen on Friday.
-The currency pair breached the 50– and 200– hour SMAs during Friday's trading session.
+The GBP/JPY currency pair failed to break the 200– hour simple moving average resistance level at 155.18 on Friday.
+As a result, the British Pound fell by 53 pips or 0.34% against the Japanese Yen.

-All things being equal, the exchange rate could continue to edge lower during the following trading session.
-A breakout could occur through the lower boundary of a descending channel pattern.
+The exchange rate will most likely continue to edge lower during the following trading session.
+The potential target for sellers could be near the lower boundary of a descending channel pattern at 154.00.

-However, if the channel pattern holds, the GBP/JPY currency exchange rate would make a brief pullback towards the resistance cluster at 155.24 within this session.
+However, the weekly pivot point at 154.72 could provide support for the currency exchange rate in the shorter term.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.